koshelevd/how-to-learn/README.md

 # Project "How to learn"

 Landing page about modern approaches and teaching methods.
-Second project work on the learning course Yandex.Praktikum "Web developer"

 The work was done using **HTML5**, **CSS3**, **flexbox**.
 Files are organized according to **Nested BEM**.